 What is a Lunar Cycle?

 We’ll start off with the basics: so what is a lunar cycle?
-A lunar cycle is the term given to the orbit of the moon around the Earth.
+A lunar cycle is a term given to the orbit of the moon around the Earth.
 A full lunar cycle takes roughly 29.5 days to complete and within the lunar cycles we have the phases of the moon.
-During the lunar cycle there are 4 principle phases: new moon, first quarter, full moon and third/last quarter.
+During the lunar cycle there are 4 principal phases: new moon, first quarter, full moon and third/last quarter.
 However, there are also intermediate phases of the moon.
 These include a waxing crescent, waxing gibbous, waning gibbous and waning crescent.

 You may be wondering which phase of the moon follows the full moon phase.
 Well, a complete list in order for a full lunar cycles goes: new moon, waxing crescent, first quarter, waxing gibbous, full moon, waning gibbous, final quarter, waning crescent and back to a new moon.
 These phases are based on the area of the moon exposed by the sun’s light.
-This in turn is a direct result of the positioning of the moon in relation to both the sun and the Earth.
+This, in turn, is a direct result of the positioning of the moon in relation to both the sun and the Earth.
 One of the many reasons that energy levels fluctuate so much based on which phase the moon is currently in.